SeeFlushFlush64/ASP.NET-CRUD-MVC-Consuming-Web-API/README.md

    This is the ASP.NET Core MVC web app that interacts with the Web API to perform CRUD (Create, Read, Update, Delete) operations.

 2. **CRUDWebAPI**:
    This is the ASP.NET Core Web API that provides endpoints to manage employee data.
+I have created my Web API with Entity Framework Core to connect to SQL Server Management System (SSMS).

 ## CRUDWebAPI Endpoints